 The two main differences between men's and women's skincare products are the scent and the packaging.
 And, of course, the marketing hype.

 For years, skincare marketing towards men was aimed at the 'all-in-one' product.
-One product that can be used in the shower to wash your entire body and face, plus shampoo and condition your hair.
-Technically speaking, this isn't a horrible approach; however, tailoring a routine for different areas of your body can be done without adding too many steps or additional products.
+Technically speaking, this isn't a horrible approach; however, tailoring a routine for different areas of your body can be done without adding too many steps.

 You do You.

 A man can create a routine for his face using any products that are already available.
-One definite exception is beard care.
-Beards are usually a gender-specific skincare need and beard care products are a great addition to your routine.
+However, specific beard care products can be a useful addition.

 Beard Balm vs Beard Oil: Which is Better?